VictorOlof/Unity-Helicopter/README.md

 - OnNewLevel (LevelParameters levelParameters)

-  Invokes by LevelManager when event above occur.
+  Invokes by LevelManager when OnPlayerCKPT-event occur.
   Sends LevelParameters for the current level.

+  LevelManager starts a new timer.

 - OnLevelTimerComplete